krishcdbry/dom-tag-depth/README.md

 # DOM Tag Depth
-Finding the maximum nested depth of a particular tag in a HTML Document
+Finding the maximum nested depth of a particular tag in a HTML Document with pure Javascript.